 Summary: The Campus was present before the AONB was setup in 1972 but there is a need to control development in an AONB making the introduction of a Local Development Order inappropriate.
 Planning laws that take the setting of the North Wessex Downs AONB should still be maintained with regards to development within the Harwell Oxford Campus, and an LDO for the site should not be adopted.
 A key feature of the Campus and one that gives it an important differentiation from Milton Park is its rural location and this must be retained.
 Please note your representation should cover succinctly all the information, evidence and supporting information necessary to support/justify the representation and the suggested modification, as there will not normally be a subsequent opportunity to make further representations based on the original representation at publication stage.
 After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for examination.
-CAGIIIII GUOII.
 7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?
-7. If your representation is seeking a modification, do you consider it necessary to participate at the oral 7.
-If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?
-No, I do not wish to participate at the

-Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.
+X No, I do not wish to participate at the oral examination Yes, I wish to participate at the oral examination 8.
+If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary: Please note the Inspector will determine the most appropriate procedure to edent to hear these who Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.
+Signature: Date: 10/12/14